 For high-mileage drivers, a cap on earning potential can be a real deterrent.
 Calculate the amount you spend on gas annually before committing to a card.
 Also consider getting more than one card if you want to maximize your earnings.

 Cash back on other spending, sign-up bonuses, and so on can drastically increase your rewards earning potential.
 Find the card that most closely aligns with your spending habits.

-The most important thing to consider when choosing a gas rewards card is the net amount of rewards you’ll earn.
-To calculate this, figure out how much you’ll earn in rewards from your normal spending habits and subtract out any fees that might apply to you, such as annual fees.
+The most important thing to consider when choosing a gas rewards card is the net amount of rewards you'll accumulate.
+To calculate this, figure out how much you earn from your normal spending habits and subtract out any fees that might apply to you, such as annual fees.
 This helps you to determine if an annual fee card or a no annual fee card works better for you.

 FICO score, travel assistance, and other perks should be taken into less consideration than cold hard cash.
 However, perks can help you choose if you're on the fence between two otherwise equal cards.
 If you need to monitor your credit score but don't have the budget to pay for a monitoring service, or if you frequently travel, cards with perks you can use will serve you better than others.

-While you’re evaluating rewards, make sure you won’t hit any limitations imposed by card issuers.
+While you're accumulating rewards, make sure you won't hit limitations imposed by card issuers.
 Some cards limit cash back while others limit how many gallons of fuel your rewards cover.
-If issuers limit your cash back to $300 per year, make sure your calculations don’t assume $400 of rewards.
+If issuers limit your cash back to $300 per year, make sure your calculations don't assume cash rewards.

 2014 Fuel Purchases & Rewards By the Numbers

 Glossary: Key Terms to Know When Gas Card Shopping